 “The program is about uncovering what leaders want to create, realizing that this may be different from what others want them to create.
 The former is driven by a strong purpose and the latter is driven by a need to protect ourselves and play it safe.
 What emerges from reconciling this inherent dilemma is a leader’s biggest obstacles, which — surprise — aren’t on the outside.
 The biggest obstacles leaders face are what they need to resolve on the inside — within themselves.”

-Drawing On Kegan’s Theory of Adult Development
+Drawing on Kegan’s Theory of adult development

 Amortegui is passionate about how to merge together the theoretical and empirical research that exists on leadership development on the one hand with what we know about adult development on the other.
 She believes that, when coupled, this builds deeper learning experiences.